How to Build an Exit Strategy for Your Sports Facility

 It’s always more fun to create your new business plan than it is to think about how you’re eventually going to STOP running it.
 But even if your sports facility stays open forever, you won’t be around to see it.
 So your business plan should conclude with your personal sports facility exit strategy.

-If you’re going to show this business plan to potential investors or partners, you’ll want to use this section to emphasize that you’ve planned for all scenarios to protect the business and their investment.
+If you’re going to show this business plan to potential investors or partners, you’ll want to use this section to emphasize that you’ve planned for all scenarios.
+This assures them you are protecting the business and their investment.
 (If this business plan is more for your own planning use, you should still add this section.
 It will help guide your leadership through the years.)

-Before we talk about what to write in the “Exit Strategy” part of your plan, let’s talk about your exit options.
+Before we talk about what to write in the “Exit Strategy”, let’s talk about your exit options.

 1. Sell Your Share in the Business to Your Partners